 With extensive location work, cinematographer Ken Hodges takes the opportunities to connect Carol Lynley with the countryside where she grew up, fleshing out the plot by suggesting her strong ties with her family house, just by showing her hanging around.

 The 'Old Mill' was an actual millhouse near Norwich in south-east England.
-It’s a huge, fantastic-looking building, the type of architecture that lingers in nightmares.
-Similarly, the lighthouse (that looks to me like it’s on the north Norfolk coast) also looks like a character in the film.
-There’s an amazing watermill website that chronicles the building's history and even has behind-the-scenes shots of the film being made, though it does contain photos of major plot SPOILERS!
+It was a huge, fantastic-looking building, the type of architecture that lingers in nightmares.
+Similarly, the lighthouse (see below) also looks like a character in the film.
+There’s an amazing watermill website that chronicles the old mill's history and even has behind-the-scenes shots of the film being made, though it does contain photos of a major plot SPOILER!

 UPDATE, November 2013:

-Released on DVD in 2008, on a double-bill with the Roddy McDowall golem horror IT!, this was the first ever release of The Shuttered Room in 16:9 anamorphic widescreen.
+Released on DVD in 2008, on a double-bill with the Roddy McDowall golem horror IT!
+(1967), this was the first ever release of The Shuttered Room in 16:9 anamorphic widescreen.

 Avoid any alternate version of the film going under the title Blood Island (an old US VHS release), because it’s been edited down to a much shorter running time.